isaaceliape/splitfair-app/REPO_SUMMARY.md

 ## 1. Project Name and Purpose

 - **Name:** Splitfair
 - **Purpose:** The "Splitfair" application is a tool designed for splitting expenses or costs fairly among individuals.
 The name itself, along with components like `ShareCanvas.js` (for visualizing the split) and `NumberPad.js` (for input), strongly suggests its function is to calculate and display how shared costs should be divided.
-The presence of `manifest.json` and various icon sizes also indicates it's designed as a Progressive Web App (PWA).

 ## 2. Core Technologies